 • Pricing: Free

 There are a lot of mortgage calculators out there, but this is by far the best of the ones we’ve tried.
-It’s quick, really easy to use and has very minimal advertising.
+It’s quick, effortless to use, and has very minimal advertising.
 Now, it doesn’t have a fancy user interface.
 However, this does all the hard work for you on the fly.
 You can add in costs like PMI, HOA fees, taxes, and insurance.
-It also supports fixed and adjustable rate mortgages.
+It also supports fixed and adjustable-rate mortgages.

-The best part is that it’s 100% free.
+The best part is that it’s 100% free on iOS and Android devices.
 You can pay a few bucks to remove the ads, but they don’t impact the experience.

 Try Karl’s Mortgage Calculator Yourself